 The situation is particularly acute for BART and Caltrain, which had some of the highest "farebox recovery ratios” of US transit agencies.
 Most other transit agencies get the majority of operating funds from local, regional, and state funding sources – not fares.

-Muni's anticipated $300+ million budget deficit is due to lower parking revenues from San Francisco's general fund, in addition to reduced Muni fare revenues.
+Muni's budget deficit is due to lower parking revenues from San Francisco's general fund, in addition to reduced Muni fare revenues.

 AC Transit's budget deficit is being driven by lower sales tax and diesel tax revenues.

-• If no action is taken BART, Caltrain, Muni, AC Transit, and Golden Gate Transit will face upwards of $900 million in cumulative annual budget shortfalls beginning in FY2027.
+• If no action is taken BART, Caltrain, Muni, AC Transit, and others will face upwards of $900 million in cumulative annual budget shortfalls beginning in FY2027.
 Other transit agencies like SamTrans and VTA are expecting deficits in upcoming years.

 This would mean more funding to not only save transit, but expand service for VTA, SamTrans, and other agencies.